pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

 The last step is extremely simple, as one of Poio API's core use case is the conversion of files.
 Normally, you would have to write a parser and a writer for each of the file formats you want to support.
-But for the XML output of the Wikipedia Extractor there exists already a parser in Poio API, and GrAF-XML is supported as the basic pivot format.
+But for the XML output of the Wikipedia Extractor there already exists a parser in Poio API, and GrAF-XML is supported as the basic pivot format.
 Which means that any file format that is supported in Poio API can be converted to GrAF-XML.
-The conversion is dead simple: we initialize a `Converter` object with the Wikipedia parser and the GrAF writer, and tell the converter to `parse()` and `write()`:
+The conversion is dead simple: we initialize a `Converter` object with the Wikipedia parser and the GrAF writer, and then tell the converter to `parse()` and `write()`:

     parser = poioapi.io.wikipedia_extractor.Parser("Wikipedia.xml")
     writer = poioapi.io.graf.Writer()